Treatment and Management

 When To Consider Medical Therapy

-Inhibit key enzymes needed to produce cortisol2
+Inhibiting key enzymes needed to produce cortisol2

-Target key cells in pituitary adenomas to inhibit adrenocorticotropic hormone secretion2
+Targeting key cells in pituitary adenomas to inhibit adrenocorticotropic hormone secretion2

 • Dose adjustments to medications and continued monitoring may be required2

-Learn more about a treatment for hypercortisolism
+Discover a treatment for patients with T2D and hypercortisolism

 Learn more about hypercortisolism